-The Barangay Secretary and Barangay Request Manager can change the status (approved or denied) of document request.
+The Barangay Secretary and Barangay Request Manager can change the status (approved or denied) of the document requests.

 The Barangay Secretary can input the information into the database on their dashboard of all requested barangay documents done manually.

 RELEASE 3